M.A. Milam K–8 Center: Traditions

 The school's 8th grade Leadership Circle announces and passes down their position to the new leadership circle on the final day of the school year.

 M.A.
-Milam K-8 Center hosts an annual prom, exclusive to 8th graders.
+Milam K–8 Center hosts an annual prom, exclusive to 8th graders.

 Every year, the school's administration announces the annual chocolate fundraiser hosted by World's Finest Chocolate.
 In January 2012, World's Finest Chocolate unveiled their record-setting 12,000 pound chocolate bar at the school to start the 2011-2012 fundraiser.

 The school's drama class puts on a winter and end-of-the-year spring show each school year.
-The school's level two and three drama students are also known as Troupe 88685 The troupe is currently led by Nicole Mujica.
-They have gone to district and state regional competitions for several years, most times winning Superior or Excellent awards.
+The school's level two and three drama students are also known as Troupe 88685.
 The school performs a Cuban Independence "Veinte de Mayo" show in May for the Miami-Dade County School Board.
 The show is performed to celebrate Cuban culture and history, as many of the students in the school are from Cuba.